polkadot-fellows/RFCs/text/0026-sassafras-consensus.md

 outside the protocol's context and is represented as a SCALE-encoded version of protocol-specific structures.

-For Sassafras related entries the `DiegestItem`s the `id` is set to the ASCII string `"SASS"`.
+For Sassafras related entries, the `DiegestItem`s `id` is set to the ASCII string `"SASS"`.

-The possible digest entries for Sassafras are:
+Possible digest entries for Sassafras:
-- Seal: A signature added by the block author.
-It is mandatory and must be the last entry in the log.
-- Slot claim info: Additional data required for block verification and is mandatory.
-- Epoch change signal: Contains information about the next epoch and is mandatory for the first block of a new epoch.
+- Epoch change signal: Contains information about the next epoch.
+This is mandatory for the first block of a new epoch.
-- Epoch tickets signal: Contains tickets for claiming slots in the next epoch and is mandatory for the first block in the *epoch's tail* (more later).
+- Epoch tickets signal: Contains the sequence of tickets for claiming slots in the next epoch.
+This is mandatory for the first block in the *epoch's tail*
+- Slot claim info: Additional data required for block verification.
+This is mandatory and must be the second-to-last entry in the log.
+- Seal: Block signature added by the block author.
+This is mandatory and must be the last entry in the log.

+If any of the digest entries are found in the wrong place or in a block where they are not specified as mandatory, then the block is considered invalid.

 ### 6.3.
 On-Chain Randomness

-On-Chain, we maintain a sequence with four randomness entries.
+On-Chain, we maintain a sequence of four randomness entries.

 ```rust
     RandomnessBuffer ::= Sequence<OctetString<32>, 4>